dhrv-sharma/amazon-clone/README.md

 A new Flutter project.

-🚀 Just completed my Amazon Clone Flutter app! 📱💻 Excited to share the tech stack: Java, JavaScript, Node.js, and MongoDB Thunder for API testing. 🧪 Integrated Cloudinary for seamless image storage on the cloud. 🌥️
+🚀 Just completed my Amazon Clone Flutter app! 📱💻 Excited to share the tech stack: Dart, JavaScript, Node.js, and MongoDB Thunder for API testing. 🧪 Integrated Cloudinary for seamless image storage on the cloud. 🌥️

 👥 Implemented dual roles - users can rate, add to cart, and search with hints and category filters.
 Admins manage products, orders, and earnings.